 How Do I Become an Occupational Therapy (OT) Practitioner?

-Becoming an occupational therapy practitioner is a rewarding career choice that involves helping individuals improve their ability to perform daily activities and regain independence.
+Becoming an occupational therapy practitioner (OTP) is a rewarding career choice that involves helping individuals improve their ability to perform daily activities and regain independence.
 If you are interested in pursuing a career in this field, there are several steps you can take to become an occupational therapy practitioner.

 How Do I Get Started?